 She was appointed Auditor General of Newfoundland and Labrador in 1992 and served in that position for 10 years.
 In 2003 she was elected as the Member of the Newfoundland and Labrador House of Assembly for the District of Topsail and was re-elected in 2007.
 She served as Minister of Health and Community Services from 2003-2004.

 In 2011, Senator Marshall was appointed as the Government Whip in the Senate, a position she held until November 2015.
-She is currently a member of the Standing Senate Committee on Internal Economy, Budgets and Administration, and the Standing Senate Committee on National Finance.
+She is currently a member of the Standing Senate Committee on Internal Economy, Budgets and Administration, the Standing Senate Committee on National Finance, and the Standing Senate Committee on Banking, Trade and Commerce.

 She holds a Bachelor of Science (Math) degree from Memorial University of Newfoundland and Labrador, and has been a Chartered Accountant since 1979.